-The Authority shall assess whether an OTT service meets the following three criteria listed in the Act's definition of a telecommunications service:
+This section therefore establishes the criteria for making a determination that an OTT communication service is a telecommunications service.
+In this regard, the Authority shall assess whether an OTT service (or class of OTTs, that is OTTs with similar features) meets the following three criteria listed in the Act's definition of a telecommunications service and public telecommunications service:

-- 1. The service must use telecommunications 13. - 2.
-The mode of telecommunications used must allow users to communicate with any other user in real time 14. - 3.
-The service must be offered to members of the general public 15.
+- 1. The service must use telecommunications. - 2.
+The mode of telecommunications used must allow users to communicate with any other user in real time. - 3.
+The service must be offered to members of the general $public^{17}$ .

-13 The Act defines telecommunications as: "includes the transmission, emission or reception of signals, writing, pulses, images, sounds or other intelligence of any kind by wire, wireless, optical or electromagnetic spectrum or by way of any other technology".
+&lt;sup>15 The Act defines telecommunications as: "includes the transmission, emission or reception of signals, writing, pulses, images, sounds or other intelligence of any kind by wire, wireless, optical or electromagnetic spectrum or by way of any other technology".
 Part of the Authority's assessment shall include a determination of the Internet as a form of telecommunications.

-14 Real-time communications (RTC) are the near simultaneous exchange of information over any type of telecommunications service from the sender to the receiver in a connection with negligible latency.
+&lt;sup>16 Real-time communications (RTC) are the near simultaneous exchange of information over any type of telecommunications service from the sender to the receiver in a connection with negligible latency.
 (SearchUnified Communications, 2020)

-15 Refers to all the people of an area, country (Merriam-Webster)
+&lt;sup>17 Refers to all the people of an area, country (Merriam-Webster)

 The Authority shall also assess the overall relevance to OTTs of provisions in the existing legislative framework.
-This entails an assessment on the extent to which the rights and obligations contained in the Act, and detailed in section A and section C of the Concession, can reasonably apply to the OTT or class of OTTs in question.
-Consideration include, but are not limited to, areas such as anti-competitive conducts, QoS, consumer rights, interconnection, access to facilities and universal service obligations.
+This entails an assessment on the extent to which the rights and obligations contained in framework, can reasonably apply to the OTT or class of OTTs in question.
+Specifically, the Authority shall examine, inter alia, provisions within section 22 of the Act, which entails conditions applicable to all concessions, section 24, which entails conditions applicable to a concession for a public telecommunications network or service, section 25, which relates to interconnection, section 26 which relates to access to facilities, section 28, which relates to universal services and section 29 which relates to price regulation.
+Additionally, section A and C of the Concession shall also be assessed.
+Consideration shall be given to inter alia, areas such as anti-competitive conducts, QoS, consumer rights, interconnection, access to facilities and universal service obligations.

-Based on its assessment, the Authority may make a determination on whether the OTT service, or class of services, in question can be classified as a telecommunications service requiring authorisation, in accordance with section 21 of the Act.
-(See section 5.4.3.)
+Based on its assessment, the Authority shall make a determination on whether the OTT service, or class of services, in question can be classified as a telecommunications service requiring authorisation, in accordance with section 21 of the Act.
+(See section 5.2.3.)